Tips & Advice for Owning & Maintaining Your Heat Pump

-Domestic hot water (DHW) is recommended to be set at 41 degrees and flow temperatures for radiators at 40 degrees, under floor heating flow temperature can be set lower to 35 degrees due to UFH is more efficient than radiators.
+Domestic hot water (DHW) can be set as low as 41 degrees (which will not give give you shower hot water 24 x 7 x 365 hot water, set to 48 degrees if you need hot water for a shower 24 x 7 x 365) and set flow temperatures for radiators at 45 degrees, underfloor heating flow temperature can be set lower to 35 to 40 degrees due to underfloor heating being more efficient than radiators.

 Heat Pump Warranty

-Your Heat Pump requires a service every year to keep your warranty valid under the Manufacturer / Distributer warranty terms and conditions.
+Your heat pump requires a service every year to keep your warranty valid under the Manufacturer / Distributor warranty terms and conditions.

-An annual service also keeps your Heat Pump running most efficiently saving you on your electricity bill and reduces wear and tear on your Heat Pump system.
+An annual service also keeps your heat pump running most efficiently saving you on your electricity bill and reducing wear and tear on your Heat Pump system.

-Servicing it yourself or having it serviced by someone who is not trained and approved by the Manufacturer / Distributer will void your warranty.
+Servicing it yourself or having it serviced by someone who is not trained and approved by the manufacturer/distributor will void your warranty.

-Keeping your warranty valid is of the upmost importance to you, as it will minimise expensive repairs plus costly call out fees, and less worries to you in the event of a Heat Pump failure.
+Keeping your warranty valid is of the utmost importance to you, as it will minimize expensive repairs plus costly call-out fees, and less worries to you in the event of a heat pump failure.

-A warranty call receives a faster response call out time and it saves you the time and stress of looking for an Engineer to repair your Heat Pump in the depth of winter when you mostly need your heating system working, bearing in mind that Heat Pump Engineers are not always available for breakdown call outs at short notice.
+A warranty call receives a faster response call-out time and it saves you the time and stress of looking for an Engineer to repair your heat pump, especially in the depth of winter when you most need your heating system working, bearing in mind that heat pump Engineers are not always available for breakdown call outs at short notice.

 The Outdoor Unit Drainage Tube Cleaning

 One important item that is sometimes overlooked, is the inspection and cleaning of the outdoor unit drain tube.
 It is vital that it is kept clean and free of leaves and sludge build-up to allow the free flow of the condensate water from the base tray.
 When the drain tube is blocked it will cause water accumulation on the bottom of the base tray which will lead to the onslaught of corrosion resulting in the base tray decaying and losing its integrity.
 Some of the components such as the Compressor are mounted on the base tray.
 Heavy corrosion in this area can cause the compressor to shift and lead to extensive damage to the outdoor unit over time.
-Part of the annual service is to inspect and clean the drain to ensure that this drain is tube is unrestricted.
+Blocked drains can also cause the water to freeze in winter leading to fan blade damage.
+Part of the annual service is to inspect and clean the drain to ensure that this drain tube is unrestricted.